Bill Parcells: 1997–98

 Parcells again orchestrated a remarkable turnaround in his first year with the Jets.
 In his first season with the Jets, the team barely missed the playoffs with a record of 9–7 (the Jets were 1–15 the year before Parcells arrived, and had won a total of 10 games in the previous three seasons combined).
-In 1998, the Jets went to the playoffs with a current franchise-best 12–4 record, which was good enough for second place in the conference and earned the Jets their third home playoff game since moving to New Jersey in 1984 (their first home playoff game was against the New England Patriots following the 1985 season), but they lost to the eventual Super Bowl champion Denver Broncos in the AFC Championship game.
+In 1998, the Jets went to the playoffs with a current franchise-best 12–4 record, which was good enough for second place in the conference and earned the Jets their third home playoff game since moving to New Jersey in 1984 (their first home playoff game was against the New England Patriots following the 1985 season), but they lost to the eventual Super Bowl XXXIII champion Denver Broncos in the AFC Championship Game, in which New York had led 10–0 in the third quarter before Denver scored 23 unanswered points.
+It was the only time Parcells lost a conference championship game.

 1999

 In 1999, expectations were high for the Jets to go to the Super Bowl.
-However, quarterback Vinny Testaverde ruptured his Achilles tendon in the Jets home opener and the season went downhill from there.
+However, quarterback Vinny Testaverde ruptured his Achilles tendon in the Jets' home opener against the New England Patriots and the season went downhill from there.
 After starting the season 1–6, the Jets won three straight and faced the Indianapolis Colts.
 Parcells emphasized the importance of not obtaining a "7th loss" but they did lose to the Colts and then to the New York Giants the following week.
 At 4–8, the Jets were in danger of finishing below .500.
 The Jets would finish 8–8, but out of the playoffs.
 In 1999, Parcells retired from football for the second time, vowing that he would not coach again.
-He remained with the Jets one more year as general manager.
+He picked his assistant Bill Belichick to be head coach, which ended up seeing him resign in favor of Al Groh.
+Parcells remained with the Jets one more year as general manager until he announced his resignation on January 9, 2001.
 To date, he is the only Jets coach to leave the team with a winning record after coaching at least two seasons.

-Dallas Cowboys (2003−2006)
+Dallas Cowboys (2003–2006)

-Following three straight 5–11 seasons, Dallas Cowboys' owner Jerry Jones lured Parcells out of retirement and made him the head coach in 2003.
+Following three straight 5–11 seasons, Dallas Cowboys owner Jerry Jones lured Parcells out of retirement and made him the head coach in 2003.